monome/docs/serialosc/setup.md

 ### macOS

-*Note: if you have an older installation of serialosc, please remove the `Monome` folder from `~/Library/Application Support`, as it will supersede the homebrew installation.*
+For various reasons we don't use the App Store.
+[Homebrew](https://brew.sh) is a package manager for Mac.
+You'll have open a terminal window and paste a few commands:

-Install via homebrew:
+- `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` to install homebrew

-- install [homebrew](https://brew.sh) on your Mac
+once completed, copy-paste these commands:

-- execute `brew install serialosc` to install serialosc
+- `brew install serialosc` to install serialosc
-- execute `brew services start serialosc` to start serialosc
+- `brew services start serialosc` to start serialosc
-- execute `brew services list` to confirm serialosc is running
+- `brew services list` to confirm serialosc is running

 Successful `brew services list` output looks like: